yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-5.md

 "So you had this concept of a good board, bad board, good card, bad card should help you a lot in making decisions and also understanding the context of your opponent's decisions.
 Your opponent gets to be a lot more aggressive on good boards and good run outs and he gets to be a lot less aggressive on the other ones."

-"So if someone raises a new call and you get a bad flop, you know, very easy to fold, you don't have to defend very much.
+"So if someone raises and you called and you get a bad flop, you know, very easy to fold, you don't have to defend very much.
 If you got a good flop, you're going to be a lot stickier and a lot tougher to get off your hand.
 And vice versa with the turns in river."

 ## Accepting the Dynamics